 Still, he acknowledges that premarital sex and cohabitation are undoubtedly present in Christian pews, presenting a very real dilemma for pastors.
 You don’t want to chase them off, but neither do you want to imply consent, he said.

 McKnight’s recommendation?
-“In a very gentle, sensitive yet firm way, have a long series of teachings on Christian relationships,’ he advises.
+“In a very gentle, sensitive yet firm way, have a long series of teachings on Christian relationships,” he advises.
 Without “putting anyone on the spot,” the church should “encourage people who are cohabiting to get married” — even having “a massive church-wide marriage ceremony.”

 Browning has a different take.

 “I don’t think it’s a great idea to discourage cohabitation for the sake of cohabitation,” she says.
 “It’s a category of prohibition rather than a discernment based on justice.
-I think in some instances cohabitation can be a terrible thing, and in other in-stances, it could be a great thing.”
+I think in some instances cohabitation can be a terrible thing, and in other instances, it could be a great thing.”

 A means to what end?

-Many people see cohabitation as simply an addition step in the relationship progression — dating, exclusive dating, cohabitation, engagement, marriage.
+Many people see cohabitation as simply an additional step in the relationship progression — dating, exclusive dating, cohabitation, engagement, marriage.
 The legacy of divorce among Baby Boomers has left their children wary of the institution and skeptical of their odds.
 For them, cohabiting is a sort of “test drive” for marriage.

 But not all cohabitations are alike.
 Motives and intentions vary widely, according to sociological research.
 For some people who live together, cohabitation is an alternative to singlehood — a substitute for marriage, not a precursor – and precisely intended to avoid the expectation of permanence.
 When that is the intent, the relationship often suffers, researchers say.

 There is also evidence that couples “fall into” cohabitation.
-Couples interviewed for a 2007 study by the National Institute for Health says they began cohabiting without making a deliberate decision to do so, and without considering the option of marriage.
+Couples interviewed for a 2007 study by the National Institute of Health says they began cohabiting without making a deliberate decision to do so, and without considering the option of marriage.